COBREXA/ConstraintTrees.jl/README.md

 metabolic modeling within
 [COBREXA.jl](https://github.com/LCSB-BioCore/COBREXA.jl).

+ConstraintTrees are intended to be used with [JuMP](https://github.com/jump-dev/JuMP.jl), but the package does not depend on JuMP -- instead it is completely generic and lightweight, and may be used with any other constraint-solving framework.
+The documentation describes a typical use of ConstraintTrees for solving constrained linear systems (in metabolic modeling) and constrained quadratic systems (for geometry) using JuMP, together with copy-pasteable code snippets that provide the integration.

-`ConstraintTrees.jl` is new and under active development.
-Feel free to discuss the changes and ideas.
+ConstraintTrees package is maintained and open for extensions.
+Feel free to discuss changes and ideas via issues and pull requests.

 #### Acknowledgements